Allworth Financial LP Sells 422 Shares of Danaher Co. (NYSE:DHR)

-Allworth Financial LP decreased its position in Danaher Co.
-(NYSE:DHR – Get Rating) by 7.3% during the 4th quarter, Holdings Channel reports.
-The firm owned 5,333 shares of the conglomerate’s stock after selling 422 shares during the period.
-Allworth Financial LP’s holdings in Danaher were worth $1,416,000 at the end of the most recent quarter.
+Allworth Financial LP decreased its position in shares of Danaher Co.
+(NYSE:DHR – Get Rating) by 7.3% during the fourth quarter, Holdings Channel.com reports.
+The institutional investor owned 5,333 shares of the conglomerate’s stock after selling 422 shares during the quarter.
+Allworth Financial LP’s holdings in Danaher were worth $1,416,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in DHR.
-Fairfield Bush & CO. lifted its stake in Danaher by 10.9% in the first quarter.
-Fairfield Bush & CO. now owns 4,840 shares of the conglomerate’s stock worth $1,420,000 after acquiring an additional 475 shares during the period.
-Zions Bancorporation N.A. lifted its stake in Danaher by 19.3% in the first quarter.
-Zions Bancorporation N.A. now owns 2,468 shares of the conglomerate’s stock worth $724,000 after acquiring an additional 400 shares during the period.
-Covestor Ltd lifted its stake in Danaher by 76.8% in the first quarter.
-Covestor Ltd now owns 495 shares of the conglomerate’s stock worth $145,000 after acquiring an additional 215 shares during the period.
-NewEdge Advisors LLC lifted its stake in Danaher by 14.1% in the first quarter.
-NewEdge Advisors LLC now owns 31,530 shares of the conglomerate’s stock worth $9,248,000 after acquiring an additional 3,897 shares during the period.
-Finally, Bridgewater Associates LP lifted its stake in Danaher by 135.9% in the first quarter.
-Bridgewater Associates LP now owns 35,270 shares of the conglomerate’s stock worth $10,346,000 after acquiring an additional 20,320 shares during the period.
-Hedge funds and other institutional investors own 77.26% of the company’s stock.
+A number of other hedge funds and other institutional investors have also made changes to their positions in the company.
+Dynamic Advisor Solutions LLC grew its position in shares of Danaher by 4.9% during the 4th quarter.
+Dynamic Advisor Solutions LLC now owns 3,956 shares of the conglomerate’s stock worth $1,050,000 after buying an additional 183 shares in the last quarter.
+StrategIQ Financial Group LLC grew its position in shares of Danaher by 0.9% during the 4th quarter.
+StrategIQ Financial Group LLC now owns 6,378 shares of the conglomerate’s stock worth $1,693,000 after buying an additional 56 shares in the last quarter.
+Creative Capital Management Investments LLC bought a new position in shares of Danaher during the 4th quarter worth $206,000.
+Flagship Harbor Advisors LLC grew its position in shares of Danaher by 0.5% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 8,341 shares of the conglomerate’s stock worth $2,214,000 after buying an additional 41 shares in the last quarter.
+Finally, Mutual Advisors LLC grew its position in shares of Danaher by 6.5% during the 4th quarter.
+Mutual Advisors LLC now owns 8,220 shares of the conglomerate’s stock worth $2,182,000 after buying an additional 503 shares in the last quarter.
+Institutional investors own 77.26% of the company’s stock.

 Danaher Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Friday, April 28th.
-Shareholders of record on Friday, March 31st will be paid a dividend of $0.27 per share.
-This is an increase from Danaher’s previous quarterly dividend of $0.25.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 28th.
+Stockholders of record on Friday, March 31st will be issued a $0.27 dividend.
+The ex-dividend date is Thursday, March 30th.
+This is a positive change from Danaher’s previous quarterly dividend of $0.25.
 This represents a $1.08 dividend on an annualized basis and a dividend yield of 0.44%.
-The ex-dividend date is Thursday, March 30th.
-Danaher’s payout ratio is currently 11.19%.
+Danaher’s dividend payout ratio is currently 11.19%.

 About Danaher